 Serve-Learn-Sustain (SLS) is a campus-wide academic initiative working with all six colleges to offer students opportunities inside and outside the classroom to collaborate with diverse partners - across the community, non-profit, government, academic, and business sectors - to tackle key sustainability challenges as they play out in the context of local communities.
 SLS is the central clearinghouse and coordinator of course-related community partnerships at Georgia Tech.
 We also regularly connect faculty with community partners related to their research projects.
 (Faculty and other units also regularly coordinate their own partnerships.)
-SLS collaborates closely with the other offices on campus that work with community partners, including the following: Office of Government and Community Relations; Civic Engagement in the Center for Student Engagement; Center for Education Integrating Science.
-Mathematics. and Computing (CEISMC); the Atlanta Engagement; Center for Education Integrating Science, Mathematics, and Computing (CEISMC); the Atlanta Global Studies Center; and the Institute for Leadership and Social Impact.
+SLS collaborates closely with the other offices on campus that work with community partners, including the following: Office of Government and Community Relations; Civic Engagement in the Center for Student

+Engagement; Center for Education Integrating Science, Mathematics, and Computing (CEISMC); the Atlanta global Studies Center; and the Institute for Leadership and Social Impact.
 Our partnership strategy has been developed in close consultation with members of the SLS Partnership Advisory Council (PAC), which includes representatives of other Georgia Tech offices and several close community partners.